lerebel103/rpi-mosquitto/README.md

 make build
 ```

+#### Push the Docker Image to the Docker Hub
+* First use a `docker login` with username, password and email address
+* Second push the Docker Image to the official Docker Hub

 ### Testing
 You can easily test that the broker works correctly by starting it and using two test clients as publisher and subscriber respectively.